mhajabri/McKinsey-Online-Hackathon/README.md

 * `p` - is the renewal probability predicted using a benchmark model by the insurance company (which is also the value that you're trying to approximate from Part A)
 * `dp` - (% Improvement in renewal probability*`p`) is the improvement in renewal probability calculated from the agent efforts in hours.
 * `Premium on policy` is the premium paid by the policy holder for the policy in consideration.
-* `Incentive on policy` is the incentive given to the agent for increasing the chance of renewal (estimated by the participant) for each policy.
+* `Incentive on policy` is the incentive given to the agent for increasing the chance of renewal for each policy.

-Overall Ranking at the leaderboard would be done using the following equation:
+So as you said before, it's not only a classification problem, there's also an optimization component to find the best compromise between incentive and revenue.

+Overall Ranking was based on :

 `Combined Score = 0.7*AUC-ROC value + 0.3*(net revenue collected from all policies)*lambda`

 where `lambda` is a normalizing factor.

-# Data
+## Data

 | Variable 	| Definition |
 | :-----------:	| :--------: |